data-mechanics/course-2017-fal-proj/raykatz_nedg_gaudiosi/app/README.md

 ## To run Web App:
 Make sure you run the transformations first.
-From there, you can run the web app via:
+From there, go to the app directory and run:

 `python app.py`
-From the app/ directory.